Theft of Lost or Mislaid Property Lawyer Chicago

-Understanding Theft of Lost or Mislaid Property Under Illinois Law
+What Is Theft of Lost or Mislaid Property Under Illinois Law?

-Under Illinois law, theft of lost or mislaid property occurs when a person takes control of property that they know, or reasonably should know, has been lost or misplaced and fails to make a reasonable effort to return it to the rightful owner.
-Instead of attempting to locate the owner, the person keeps the property or disposes of it for their own benefit.
-This is different and distinct from other theft related crimes such as shoplifting.
+Under Illinois law, a person may commit theft of lost or mislaid property when he or she obtains control over property that has been lost or misplaced and fails to take reasonable measures to return it to the rightful owner.

 • Finding a wallet and keeping the cash or credit cards

-• Discovering a lost phone and failing to attempt to return it
+• Discovering a lost cell phone and failing to attempt to return it

-• Taking property left in a rideshare vehicle or taxi
+• Keeping property left behind in a restaurant or rideshare vehicle

-• Keeping a package delivered to the wrong address
+• Retaining a package delivered to the wrong address

-• Keeping money discovered in an ATM or self-checkout area
+• Keeping money found at an ATM or self-checkout station

-To convict a person of theft of lost or mislaid property, the prosecution must prove several elements beyond a reasonable doubt.
+To obtain a conviction, prosecutors must prove several elements beyond a reasonable doubt.

 Finally, the prosecution must prove that the defendant intended to permanently deprive the owner of the property.